Skip to Content

 Overview

-Jitterbit's Harmony Message Queue Service is a cloud-based, multi-tenant messaging queue service, where you can create and manage queues and messages through the Management Console Message Queues page and the Jitterbit MQ connector.
+The Jitterbit Message Queue Service is Jitterbit's cloud-based, multi-tenant messaging queue service, where you can create and manage queues and messages through the Management Console Message queues page and the Jitterbit MQ connector.

 A message is any data that is transferred between two systems or applications.
 When a message (sent through the Jitterbit MQ connector) is received by an application (the Message Queue Service), the application can place it in a queue, which contains messages arranged in the order in which they need to be acted upon or processed.